Hi, I’m Hathaway, and here is an example of a week in my life as an Education student!

 To wrap it up…

 This is a week in my life here as an Education student at York.
-In conclusion, I love the Department and my course, and aspire to discover more in the field of education.
+In conclusion, I love my course, and aspire to discover more in the field of education.
 Also, I have received loads of help and support from the teachers and my peers.
 As well as being academic, I love the student life in York.
 For example, I love having a sip of coffee after class, and enjoy the grand view of York Minster.

 I hope this blog is helpful to you, and that now you are interested in studying Education in York!